grafana/tns/README.md

 ### K3D

-To run the TNS demo, you will need a Kubernetes cluster.
+To run the TNS demo, you need a Kubernetes cluster.
 Download `k3d` from [here](https://github.com/rancher/k3d/releases/tag/v3.2.0).
 The `k3d` Kubernetes distribution used here runs as a single node cluster inside docker.

-**Note** Ensure that your Docker daemon has a minimum of 2.5 GB of total memory available for all pods in this deployment to be scheduled.
+**Note:** Ensure that your Docker daemon has a minimum of 2.5 GB of total memory available for all pods in this deployment to be scheduled.

 You can also run the TNS demo without Kubernetes.
 Click [here](https://github.com/grafana/tns/blob/main/production/docker-compose/README.md). for more information.